-Everyone feels stressed at some point in their lives.
-In small doses, stress can be positive, making us more alert and improving our performance.
+Everyone feels stressed at some point in their lives and that's completely normal.
 But long periods of stress can contribute to high blood pressure and mental health problems such as anxiety and depression.

 Does stress affect cancer risk?

 It has been suggested that stress can cause cancer, particularly breast cancer.
 But the evidence for this has been poor.
 While a few studies have found a link, they have often only looked at a small number of participants or asked women to recall if they were stressed before they developed the disease, which isn't a reliable way of measuring stress.
 And a large study of over 100,000 women in the UK in 2016 showed no consistent evidence for stress causing breast cancer.

 Research that combines the results from many different studies, called meta-analyses, can often provide the most reliable indication of cancer risk.
 A 2013 meta-analysis including over 100,000 people found no link between stress and bowel, lung, breast or prostate cancers, which are some of the most common cancers in the UK.

 This evidence tells us that stress itself probably doesn’t cause cancer.
-But stressful situations can sometimes encourage less healthy choices, such as smoking, overeating or heavy drinking.
+But stressful situations can sometimes encourage us to be unhealthy in other ways, such as smoking, overeating or heavy drinking.
 We know that these activities can lead to cancer, so in this way, stress could indirectly increase your cancer risk.